 Taiga’s route also splits into two.
 In one of them he remains Sonogi’s bodyguard and it dives into a sort of master-servant play relationship where he catches a stalker.
 This one ends kind of abruptly and is probably there mostly for the appeal of that kind of relationship which would be hard to depict in his main route for it takes him out of that position to explicitly deal with racism.
 Taiga was born and raised in Japan, but his grandmother was from Frasia and the Southeast Asian country’s racial traits show quite obviously on him–his skin is dark and his eyes are a color that would be unusual for Japanese descent.
 Sure, he’s a Japanese citizen, but he looks too “foreign” and grew up being very ostracized by everyone but his grandparents.

 His main route deals with him being ordered to go on an undercover mission to investigate places run by illegal immigrants from Frasia, with him being picked because he looks foreign enough and also because the actions he is encouraged to do on this mission would severely limit his career in the future.
 This is actually a ploy to put him under total control of his new superior who wants to ruin his career advancement because he doesn’t look Japanese enough while simultaneously fetishizing him because he is tall, dark and muscular.
 In the route he meets people born to illegal immigrants in extremely poor conditions who can only live by working in all sorts of underground and legal (dark) grey zone conditions with 0 protection offered by the government.
 They are under the threat of deportation to their home country with one wrong move, especially now thanks to being of the same race as the suicide bomber in Shibuya, but since they grew up in Japan and barely speak their home language they basically have no place back “home” either.
 In comparison, Taiga is fortunate because he had loving grandparents, citizenship, and a real education.
 But that didn’t stop him from being isolated in society, and growing up hating himself and becoming a cop to serve the country so he could feel like a “real Japanese.”
 Taiga’s route is a look into the struggles of being visibly foreign in a mono-racial society, from a lens that is not North America-centric.
-This is an issue that feels pretty relevant to my real life–-I was once housemates with a guy who was of non-East Asian descent but was born and grew up in Japan, and he did not have fun (massive understatement) in life until he went overseas for university.
-It’s interesting hearing about the experiences of those growing up as a minority, especially when they’re stuck in a state where they don’t fit in with the majority culture/ethnicity but are also too detached from their actual roots to be able to fit in back “home.”
-I feel this sometimes, despite doing what is on the surface of fitting in (I simply hide the feeling of isolation twice).

 The final route goes to Tademaru Kazuki, Sonogi’s childhood-friend-turned-secretary who is revealed to be quite yabai in various bad ends in the other routes.
 His dad was a member of the opposing party and he was raised to be a politician in the same party, so when he went to convince Sonogi to become a politician and make himself his secretary, he basically got disowned.
 That’s not the full picture behind it though, there’s more to why his own dad calls him a monster.
 I was afraid he would be a meme-tier yandere childhood friend or something but his route turned out to be pretty good in showing how he is monstrous in his ability to execute outrageous actions to meet his goal of being Sonogi’s #1 simp.